faqS

 A. This is what we are looking for from residential homeowners.
 Simply replacing older outdoor unshielded lights with down-facing lower wattage shielded (“ shielded “meaning the bulb does not protrude beyond the housing around it) lights usually is enough to achieve Dark Skies compliance.
 Home Depot already carries a selection of lights that meet these requirements.

-4. Q. I have a neighbor that has an outdoor light that shines directly into my house.
-Can Bisbee Dark Skies help me with this?
+5. Q. I have a neighbor that has an outdoor light that shines directly into my house.
+Can Bisbee Dark Skies help with this.